IText: Licensing

 iText was originally released under the MPL/LGPL.
-On December 1, 2009, with the release of iText 5, the license was switched to the Affero General Public License v3.
+On December 1, 2009, with the release of iText 5, the license was switched to the GNU Affero General Public License version 3.
 Projects that did not want to provide their source code (as required by the AGPL) could either purchase a commercial license to iText 5 or continue using previous versions of iText under the MPL/LGPL.

 iText Group NV claims that during the due diligence process to prepare for iText 5, several IP issues with iText 2 were discovered and fixed.